renanvaz/assetfy/README.md

 ### Features

-- Acept filters.
+- Accept filters.
-- Acept color effects.
+- Accept color effects.
 - SpriteSheets is generated with a retangle paking algorithm.
 - Assetfy has a self implementation of a MovieClip Class API.
 - Simple API usage.